WilkoV/Fusion360_ExportIt/README.md

 Version | Date | Description
 ---------|----------|---------
-0.1.0 | 09.07.2020 | Initial version that includes a defaults editor and stl exports that supports different structures and refinements
+0.1.0 | 09.07.2020 | Initial version that includes a defaults editor and stl exports that supports different structures and refinements.
 0.2.0 | 15.07.2020 | Main enhancement is the addition of STEP exports.
 Additionally basic configuration validation is added.
-TODO 0.3.0 | XX.XX.2020 | XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+0.3.0 | 21.07.2020 | Main enhancement is the addition of F3D exports.
+Additionally a progress dialog is shown on larger exports and a summary message is shown at the end of an export.

 ## Known Issus